mendel5/alternative-front-ends/README.md

 - [librespot](https://github.com/librespot-org/librespot): Requires Spotify Premium Account - librespot is an open source client library for Spotify.
 It enables applications to use Spotify's service to control and play music via various backends, and to act as a Spotify Connect receiver.
 It is an alternative to the official and now deprecated closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library

 - [oggify](https://github.com/pisto/oggify): Download Spotify tracks to Ogg Vorbis (with a Spotify premium account), based on librespot

+- [Spytify](https://github.com/jwallet/spy-spotify): A Spotify recorder for Windows which records Spotify audio without recording or playing ads, ensuring no loss in sound quality.

 #### Mobile